Security of Deep Reinforcement Learning for Autonomous Driving: A Survey

-The attacker often modifies a system component only slightly, by applying a perturbation bounded with an Lp-norm constraint \cite{lin2017detecting, tanev2021adversarial, zhang2021robust}, making the attack difficult to be detected.
-To carry out these attacks, the attacker often tampers with the sensors.
-Alternatively, the authors of \cite{tanev2021adversarial} exploit adversarial patches \cite{brown17-arxiv}, namely, small stickers containing an evident perturbation.
+The attacker often modifies a system component only slightly, applying a perturbation bounded with an $l_p-$ norm constraint \cite{lin2017detecting, tanev2021adversarial, zhang2021robust}, making the attack difficult to detect.
+However, in~\cite{russo2019optimal}, the authors devised ``optimal attacks" by formulating the problem as MDP from the attacker's perspective.
+The attack is trained using the Deep Deterministic Policy Gradient (DDPG) with a reward function opposite of the agent to optimally undermine the agent's reward at test time.
+Alternatively, the authors of \cite{tanev2021adversarial} exploit adversarial patches \cite{brown17-arxiv}, that is, small stickers containing evident perturbations.
 The advantage of adversarial patches is that they can be printed and used to alter the environment; therefore, attackers can perpetrate this attack even if they do not have access to the sensors.
-The authors of \cite{tanev2021adversarial}, considering a system trained to grasp objects based on visual input, show that the agent can become unable to perform its task when the patch is present.
-They consider 100 object-grasping episodes and optimize the patch to minimize the cumulative sum of the reward in all the episodes.
-Few works alter a component of the system to cause the environment to reach a target state \cite{xiao2019characterizing, boloor2019simple}.
+The authors of \cite{tanev2021adversarial}, considering a system trained to grasp objects based on visual input, show that the agent is unable to perform its task when the patch is present.